A simple guide to Spanish Tax Form 210 (“Modelo 210”)

 To situate the main base or centre of their activities or economic activities, directly or indirectly, in Spain.

-To have dependent not legally separated spouse and/or underage children who are usually resident in Spain.
-The latter accepts evidence to the contrary.
+To have dependent not legally separated spouse and/or underage children who are resident in Spain.
+The latter accept evidence to the contrary.

-Additionally, individuals of Spanish nationality who accredit their new fiscal residence in a country or territory labelled as a tax haven will not lose their status as tax residents.
+Additionally, individuals of Spanish nationality who accredit their new tax residence in a country or territory labelled as a tax haven will not lose their status as tax residents.

 Where can I find Modelo 210 tax form?